Full Name: Noriyuki “Pat” Morita

 Birthplace: Islington, California, U.S.

-Known for: American actor and comedian
+Known for: Pat Morita is an American actor and comedian

 The Emperor of China in Mulan and Mulan II, as well as Matsuo “Arnold” Takahashi on Happy Days, Mr. Miyagi in The Karate Kid films, Captain Sam Pak on MAS*H, Ah Chew in Sanford and Son, and Mike Woo in The Mystery Files of Shelby Woo, were some of Pat Morita’s well-known roles.
 He was the star of Mr T and Tina and of the police drama Ohara on television.
 The two shows set a record by featuring an Asian American series lead, which is a rarity on television.

-Morita was nominated for an Oscar for Best Supporting Actor in 1984 for his performance of Mr. Miyagi in The Karate Kid, the first of a series of films in which he would play a prominent role.
+Pat Morita was nominated for an Oscar for Best Supporting Actor in 1984 for his performance of Mr. Miyagi in The Karate Kid, the first of a series of films in which he would play a prominent role.

-Morita was located in the city of Isleton, California, in the year 1932.
+Pat Morita was born in the city of Isleton, California, in the year 1932.
 Tamaru Morita, Morita’s late father, was raised in Northern Japan on Kyushu Island in 1897 and emigrated to California in 1915.
 Momoe, Tamaru’s wife, was born in 1903 and moved to California in 1913.
 Pat’s name was Noriyuki, and he had a twelve-year-old brother called Hideo (Harry).

-Sadly, Morita was diagnosed with spinal tuberculosis at the age of two and spent the following nine years in and out of several hospitals, the most important of which was the Shriners Hospital in San Francisco.
+Sadly, Pat Morita was diagnosed with spinal tuberculosis at the age of two and spent the following nine years in and out of several hospitals, the most important of which was the Shriners Hospital in San Francisco.
 The doctor told him that he would never walk again after placing him in a full-body cast for months on end.
 Morita met a visiting chaplain in a sanatorium outside Sacramento, and the priest joked that if Morita someday switched to Catholicism, the priest would rename him “Patrick Aloysius Ignatius Xavier Noriyuki Morita” Morita was taken straight from the hospital to the Gila River camp in Arizona to reunite his imprisoned family when he was 11 years old, having had major spine surgical procedure and learning to walk.
 Approximately a year and a half later, he was sent to the Tule Lake War Relocation Site in Oklahoma City, Oklahoma.

 After the Second World War, Morita returned to the Bay Area, where he attended Armijo High School before earning his high school diploma in 1949.
 After WWII, the family managed Ariake Chop Suey, a cuisine in Sacramento, California, which Morita would eventually depict as “a Japanese family running a Chinese restaurant in a black neighbourhood with customers of black folks, Hispanics and everyone else who simply doesn’t fit in some of the other neighbourhoods” Customers would be entertained by Morita’s humour, and he would also serve as the emcee for group meals.
 Morita and his mother maintained the restaurant was open for yet another 3 – 4 years after Morita’s father was murdered in a hit-and-run tragedy while heading home from an all-night film in 1956.
 To help his wife and newborn child, Morita worked as a data processor for the Department of Motor Vehicles and other state agencies in the early 1960s, eventually progressing to a midnight shift job at Aerojet General.
 He eventually became department head at another aerospace company, Lockheed, where he was in charge of liaising with engineers and programmers planning lunar eclipses for the Polaris and Titan missile programmes.